parenthetical-e/Index/README.md

 # Index
 Hi.
-I am Erik, and here is an index of my ideas.
+I'm Erik and here is an index of my scientific ideas.
 See, `ideas.tsv`.

 # Index (long version)